SyncfusionExamples/XlsIO-Examples/Data Validation/List Validation/.NET/List Validation/README.md

+# Set list data validation in an Excel document using C#

+The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
+Using this library, you can **set list data validation in an Excel document** using C#.

-# How to set list data validation in Excel?
+## Steps to set list data validation in an Excel document programmatically

 Step 1: Create a new C# Console Application project.